MicrosoftDocs/dynamics-365-fraud-protection/content/extensibility-with-power-bi.md

 ## Getting started

-To get Fraud Protection event data into Power BI, you can use event data that is inside Common Data Service.
-Alternatively, you can configure [Azure Stream Analytics](https://docs.microsoft.com/en-us/azure/stream-analytics/stream-analytics-power-bi-dashboard) to send data directly from Azure Event Hubs into Power BI.
+To get Fraud Protection event data into Power BI, you can use event data that is inside Common Data Service (CDS).
+Alternatively, you can configure [Azure Stream Analytics](https://docs.microsoft.com/azure/stream-analytics/stream-analytics-power-bi-dashboard) to send data directly from Azure Event Hubs into Power BI.

 For more information, see the following decision tree.